 Back to the Sloppy Soy Curls....

-Add an 18oz bottle of Stubb’s Original BBQ Sauce, AND a splash of Red Wine Vinegar (maybe 1 tsp) and stir thoroughly.
-It may look thin and watery due to the Tomato Sauce, but that’s ok, it will thicken.
+Add as much BBQ Sauce as you like (I used about ½ a bottle of Stubb's) , and I like to also add a splash of Red Wine Vinegar (maybe 1 tsp) and stir thoroughly.
+It may look thin and watery due to the Tomato Sauce, but that's ok, it will thicken.

 Simmer over medium-low heat until it reaches your desired consistency....like I said, it will thicken as it cooks down.